If you’re looking to change that tired Whisky and cigar routine, try pairing your Scotch with chocolate instead.

-The medicinal and even seaweed notes associated with smoky Islay malts compliment the bitter tasting experience of 70-75% dark chocolate.
-Meanwhile the Sherry notes from the Whisky add a sweet contrast to these flavors and seem to melt through and mellow out any harshness from the extremely dark chocolate.
+The medicinal and even seaweed notes associated with smoky Islay malts complement the bitter-tasting experience of 70-75% dark chocolate.
+Meanwhile, the Sherry notes from the Whisky add sweet contrast to these flavors and seem to melt through and mellow out any harshness from the extremely dark chocolate.

 You’re just going to have to go out there and try lots of Whisky and chocolate—what a hard life you lead!
-So go treat yourself to some quality chocolate, line up a few malts and then share your favourite combinations.
+So go treat yourself to some quality chocolate, line up a few malts, and then share your favorite combinations.